ansible-community/ara/doc/source/webserver.rst

 Web Server Configuration
 ========================

-The web interface provided by ARA provides is a simple Flask application.
+The web interface provided by ARA is a simple Flask application.
 There are many ways to `deploy and host`_ a Flask application, here we cover two different ways which should help you get started.